eemchua/divvy_data_cleaning/README.md

 #### Query result:
 >![image](https://github.com/user-attachments/assets/0c1cb69a-2a6d-4c72-9ab4-62358198752a)
 >![image](https://github.com/user-attachments/assets/a7756a43-aa4c-4d03-b978-7939cf7986d9)
 #### The average percentage of mising end_station_id is about 16.67% over the 12-month period, and the distribution of missing values by month is again fairly even, mirroring what we see for the start_station_id discussed right above.
-It is determined that all missing values will be removed.
+All missing values can be dropped.

 #### 2. Remove Missing Values
 ```sql